 Youth Education & Training

 Youth education and training is an important aspect of what SSCEF does.
-Through our "Science Behind the UCRRP Project" we offer the ability for students and scouts to better understand nature and its ecosystems.
+Through our "Story Behind the UCRRP Project" we offer the ability for students and scouts to better understand nature and its ecosystems.
 With a variety of service projects, scouts will be able to see how they can make a difference in helping nature.
 In addition, SSCEF acknowledges youth achievement in conservation, the sciences and outdoor sports at its annual dinner.

 This past year, SSCEF was pleased to lecture Ms. Mobley's 7th Grade Science Classes at the Falmouth Academy about the Childs River restoration project.
 The lecture was followed up a day later by a guided site tour.